nf4928394/nf4928394/README.md

 - 👋 Hi, I’m @nf4928394.
-I'm a self-taught programmer looking to make a career switch to software development.
+I'm a self-taught programmer who's interested in software engineering.
 - 🌱 I'm mainly focusing on learning Python.
 However, I'm also doing some work with HTML, CSS, and JavaScript!
 - 💬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/nicolas-f-07810b181/) (must be logged in to see profile).